matrix-org/matrix-spec-proposals/proposals/1717-key_verification.md

   - `m.unexpected_message`: the device received an unexpected message.
 For example, a message for a verification method may have been received when it was not expected.
+  - `m.key_mismatch`: the key was not verified.
+  - `m.user_mismatch`: the expected user did not match the user verified.
+  - `m.invalid_message`: an invalid message was received.
+  - `m.accepted`: when an `m.key.verification.request` is accepted by one
+    device, an `m.key.verification.cancel` message with `code` set to `m.accepted` is sent to the other devices
 - `reason` (string): human-readable reason for cancelling.
 This should only be used if the recieving client does not understand the code given.